California Traffic & DUI Law Changes

 Courts may now reduce eligible “wobbler” felony offenses to misdemeanors at any time prior to trial, rather than only at the preliminary hearing stage.

 This procedural change allows defense counsel additional time to present mitigation, negotiate reductions, and seek misdemeanor treatment based on compliance, rehabilitation efforts, or case developments.
+This change may impact defendants facing felony DUI charges.

 Delay of License Suspensions for “Sideshow” Violations